mui/material-ui/docs/data/material/guides/interoperability/interoperability.md

 If you use a different framework, or already have set up your project, follow these steps:

 1. Add Tailwind CSS to your project, following the instructions in https://tailwindcss.com/docs/installation.
-2. Remove Tailwind's `base` styles in favor of the `CssBaseline` component provided by `@mui/material`, as it plays nicer with the MUI components.
-More details on tailwind base styles can be found [here](https://tailwindcss.com/docs/preflight#disabling-preflight)
+2. Remove Tailwind CSS's preflight style as it applies global changes that break MUI components.
+If you want to retrain the notion of preflight, you can use the [`CssBaseline` component](/material-ui/react-css-baseline/) that better isolates global resets.
+More details on [Tailwind CSS preflight styles](https://tailwindcss.com/docs/preflight).

 **tailwind.config.js**